cloud66/help-old/api.md

 To authenticate your requests with OAuth you need to send a bearer authorization header with your request.
 This is the preferred method of authenticating because it completes the authorization request in the header portion, away from the actual request.

-Usually, you use a language binding (like a [Ruby gem](https://rubygems.org/) or [go package](http://golang.org/pkg/)) to deal with the OAuth authentication.
+Usually, you use a language binding (like a [Ruby gem](https://rubygems.org/) or [Go package](http://golang.org/pkg/)) to deal with the OAuth authentication.
 Alternatively, you can include the OAuth authentication token in the header of each request:

 ```http
 Authorization: bearer 5262d64b892e8d4341000001